indianakernick/renamore/README.md

 Renaming a file without the possibility of accidentally overwriting anything can be done using [`rename_exclusive`].
-It should be noted that this feature is not supported by all combinations of operation system and file system.
+It should be noted that this feature is not supported by all combinations of operating system and file system.
 `rename_exclusive` will fail if it can't be done atomically.

 [`rename_exclusive`]: https://docs.rs/renamore/latest/renamore/fn.rename_exclusive.html